Fxztam/FormsFileWatcher/README.md

 ## Running

->- Ping-pong Loop
+After signing the FormsFileWatcherPJC.jar with a certificate from a Trusted Certificate Authority, deploying this certificated JAR file and re-start the Forms Weblogic Server you can test:

->After signing the FormsFileWatcherPJC.jar with a certificate from a Trusted Certificate Authority, deploying this certificated JAR file >and re-start the Forms Weblogic Server you can test:
+- Ping-pong testing loop:

   1. *"Start"*
-  2. *"Loop"*  ( ping-pong testing loop)
+  2. *"Loop"*
   3. *"Stop"* .

 Enjoy it.